jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       a_dictionary = {"key": "value"}
       self.assertEqual(a_dictionary["key"], "bob")

-the terminal displays an :doc:`/exceptions/AssertionError` because ``bob`` is not equal to ``value``.
+the terminal shows an :doc:`/exceptions/AssertionError` because ``bob`` is not equal to ``value``.
 I can get a value for a key by providing the key in square brackets to the dictionary

 .. code-block:: python